-Raphael Varane is a French footballer who currently plays for La Liga giants, Real Madrid and the France national team.
+Raphael Varane is a French footballer who currently plays for Manchester United and the France national team.
 Born on 25th April 1993 in Lille, the centre-back is equipped with all the attributes of an ideal defender.

 Endowed with tremendous physical strength and speed, the Frenchman is flawless at bringing the ball out from the back.
-At only 24 years of age, the prodigy has cemented his place alongside Sergio Ramos at the heart of Real’s defense after producing outstanding defensive performances
+At only 24 years of age, the prodigy had cemented his place alongside Sergio Ramos at the heart of Real’s defense after producing outstanding defensive performances.

 In 2010, Varane was called up to the U18 team where he scored a goal on his debut match against Denmark.
 2011 saw him being called for the U21 side, where his goal in the 2-0 win over Slovakia in the 2013 Euro U-21 Qualifiers ensured that France qualified to at least the competition’s playoffs.